 Free VPN with a catch

-At $99.99 per year, the 2TB offer comes with a number of extras, including Google Drive (opens in new tab) cloud storage (opens in new tab), Gmail (opens in new tab), Google Photos (opens in new tab), Google Workspace (opens in new tab), 10% back in Google Store rewards and the ability to share the plan with up to five additional people.
+At $99.99 per year, the 2TB offer comes with a number of extras, including Google Drive cloud storage, Gmail, Google Photos, Google Workspace, 10% back in Google Store rewards and the ability to share the plan with up to five additional people.

-You should also be able to use a device as a hotspot (opens in new tab), which would allow even more devices to be serviced by the VPN, enabled via a slider on the Google One app.
+You should also be able to use a device as a hotspot, which would allow even more devices to be serviced by the VPN, enabled via a slider on the Google One app.

 Google promises never to log “your network traffic or IP”, but minimal logging may take place to ensure quality of service (which is something all VPN providers usually do).